github/codeql/docs/language/learn-ql/writing-queries/debugging-queries.rst

 One way of creating badly performing predicates is by using two variables without relating them in any way, or only relating them using a negation.
 This leads to computing the `Cartesian product <https://en.wikipedia.org/wiki/Cartesian_product>`__ between the sets of possible values for each variable, potentially generating a huge table of results.

-This can occur whenever you inadvertently fail to specify restrictions on your variables.
+This can occur if you don't specify restrictions on your variables.

 For instance, consider the following predicate that checks whether a Java method ``m`` may access a field ``f``::